If you’re looking for a budget destination in Europe, you can’t do much better than Split, Croatia, in the off-season.

 Notes on my Croatia spending:

-Yet again, I found my lovely little studio apartment on Airbnb.
+Yet again, I found my lovely little studio apartment.
 It wasn’t the cheapest of the bunch, but I loved the exposed stone walls and the perfect location just outside the 2,000-year-old center and only steps away from the harbor, so I was willing to pay a little more.
 Cheaper options started around $500 for the month.
 Do keep in mind that I was traveling off-season, so the on season prices start a little higher.

 Transportation here is very, very affordable.
 Round-trip ferry rides to the islands ran around $10 each (and the above numbers represent trips to lovely, natural Solta and the more bustling port of Stari Grad on Hvar Island).
 Dogs on island ferries travel free.